okviz/okviz.github.io/_docs/smart-filter-pro/options/mode/node-click-mode.md

 - [Expand/Collapse](#expand/collapse)
 - [Do Both](#do-both)

-> Note that whatever behavior you choose here, you can always expand/collapse by clicking the little arrow next to each node and selecting/deselecting (applying/removing the filter) by clicking its checkbox.
+> Whatever behavior you choose here, you can always expand/collapse by clicking the little arrow next to each node and selecting/deselecting (applying/removing the filter) by clicking its checkbox.

 ## Select/Deselect

 Clicking on a label toggles the selection on the checkbox, by applying the relative filter to the report.

-<todo assign="daniele">Take a screencast</todo>
+<todo>Screencast</todo>

 ## Expand/Collapse

 Clicking on a label expands/collapses the node to which the label belongs.

-<todo assign="daniele">Take a screencast</todo>
+<todo>Screencast</todo>

 ## Do both

 Clicking on a label expands/collapses the node to which the label belongs AND toggles the selection on the checkbox.

-<todo assign="daniele">Take a screencast</todo>
+<todo>Screencast</todo>